NOAA-OAR-WPO-SDII/Data-Forums/_sources/prep/technical-notes.md

 ## 🖥 System Requirements

 For the Forums, you do not need to install anything.
-We will be using **Binder** or **Google Colab** and links are provided for cloud-based notebook execution.
+We will be using **Binder** and **Google Colab** and links are provided for cloud-based notebook execution.
 - A **modern web browser** (Chrome, Firefox, or Edge preferred)
 - Stable internet connection (minimum 5 Mbps recommended for smooth streaming)